Barbados Snorkeling Guide

 Savvy snorkelers will pay close attention to rocks, cement blocks, logs and old jetty remains, wrecks or other debris.
 These spots make excellent homes and hiding places for tropical fish and other sea life including octopus, moray eels and other exciting finds.

-There’s even some sunken shipwrecks in Barbados’ waters.
+There are even some sunken shipwrecks in Barbados’ waters.
 You can snorkel above them as well as dive down into them to get a closer look, so make sure to bring an underwater camera.

 Be Aware: Watch out for sea urchins and stingrays when walking on any shallow reefs.